giacbrd/SmartPipeline/docs/usage.rst

 Consider using threads when I/O blocking operations are prevalent, while using multiprocess when stages execute long computations on data.
-In case of no concurrency the pipeline simply runs a chain of :meth:`.Stage.process`, while with concurrency Python queues are involved, so items may be serialized.
+In case of no concurrency the pipeline simply runs a "chain" of :meth:`.Stage.process` on each item, while with concurrency Python queues are involved, so items may be serialized.

 Another method is :meth:`.Pipeline.append_stage_concurrently`, which allows to execute stages creation concurrently with other stages appending calls.
 Useful when the creation is slow, e.g., the stage carries the construction of big data structures.

+Remember to call :meth:`.Pipeline.build` at the end of stages "concatenation"

 Finally, in the example, we define another stage that reduces text size and we run the pipeline